Scheduled MonumentsEnglandOkehampton Roman fort, fortlet and associated enclosures

 What is Okehampton Roman fort, fortlet and associated enclosures?

-Okehampton Roman fort is a Roman auxiliary fort located on Dartmoor in Devon, situated at approximately 320 metres elevation on the north-western edge of the moor.
+Okehampton Roman fort is a first-century Roman military installation situated on Dartmoor in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015829.

 Who is responsible for protecting Okehampton Roman fort, fortlet and associated enclosures?